Marcifer/SlotMachine-for-Streamers/README.md

    *example:* before I use the command, I see that under Credits, I have 420 and under Won is 690.
 Using `!slotWithdraw` I see in chat, that game ended and I got 1110 points added to my current points.

+-  !slotForceEnd is only command, that can be used by anyone, so I highly recommend setting it as MODS ONLY in SB.

+   *example:* `!slotForceEnd` - same thing happens as with !slotWithdraw

-**Side note: Once somebody starts the game with !slots command, only that user can use commands tied with the game, nobody else!
+**Side note: Once somebody starts the game with !slotStart command, only that user can use commands tied with the game, nobody else!
 Not even you as a streamer.
-So game can only end in two situations: 1.
+However, there is one safeguard command, !slotsForceEnd, that will end the game immediately and it does not matter who writes it (I suggest making this MOD only command).
+There is three situations Slot Machine game ends: 1.
 Player reaches 0 at Credits and also has 0 at Won (game ends automatically, telling player he lost everything in chat). | 2.
-Player decides to use !slotWithdraw.**
+Player decides to use !slotWithdraw. | 3.
+Someone writes !slotsForceEnd (same as !slotWithdraw, but anyone can use it)**

-**To be able to force someone to quit the game as a mod or streamer, when they are trolling or something, I created Action called 'SlotsMachine ForceEnd' and command !slotForceEnd tied to this action, which can be used only by you or your mods.**

-**You can use this command to quit the game for trollers (they will loose all of their points in Slot Machine if you use this command and resets the game, hiding the Slot Machine).**

-And here we are!
+### And here we are!
 Did all of the commands work as expected?
 Well, you just finished the setup!
 Well done!
 Get some ice cream, squeeze your plushie! **YOU** did it!